Read Excel Files in ASP.NET MVC Using C# with IronXL

 Frequently Asked Questions

-How can I read Excel files in ASP.NET MVC without using Interop?
+How do I read Excel files in ASP.NET MVC without Microsoft Office?

-How do I install the necessary library to handle Excel files in an ASP.NET application?
+How do I install the Excel reading library in my ASP.NET project?